andersonkimlam/lahacks2019/README.md

 # LAHacks2019

-- Repo containing all of our code for "InvestMate (?)"
+- Repo containing all of our code for "InvestorDove"